myllynen/rhel-ansible-roles/roles/accounts_policy/README.md

 # Profile parameters string for "authselect select" command
 # See the "authselect show 'profile'" output for details
-# E.g., with "minimal" use without-nullok with-pamaccess
+# E.g., with "minimal"/"local" use without-nullok with-pamaccess
 # With "custom/cis" the following parameters can be used:
 #   with-centrify with-mkhomedir with-pamaccess with-systemd
 system_auth_profile_parameters: